 Ingrid passed away on Thursday, December 26, 2019 at Mills Manor, New York Mills, at the age of 85.
 She will be dearly missed by her family and friends.

 She is survived by her son Tim Dunnagan, and his wife Jan, of Petaluma, CA; her son Karl Sonnenberg and his wife Kerry O’Malley, of Los Angeles, CA; her husband Robert Sonnenberg of New York Mills, MN; and Robert’s children.
 She was deeply loved and respected and her memory will live on.
 A celebration of her life will be scheduled in the spring when the flowers are blooming.

-To send flowers to Ingrid's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ingrid Sonnenberg, please visit our floral store.

 Ottertail County Humane Society

 1933 W Fir Ave, Fergus Falls MN 56537